Indian maritime history: Military

 In 1947, the Republic of India's navy consisted of 33 ships, and 538 officers to secure a coastline of more than 4,660 miles (7,500 km) and 1,280 islands.
 The Indian navy conducted annual Joint Exercises with other Commonwealth navies throughout the 1950s.
 The navy saw action during various of the country's wars, including Indian integration of Junagadh, the liberation of Goa, the 1965 war, and the 1971 war.
 Following difficulty in obtaining spare parts from the Soviet Union, India also embarked upon a massive indigenous naval designing and production programme aimed at manufacturing destroyers, frigates, corvettes, and submarines.

 India's Coast Guard Act was passed in August 1978.
 The Indian Coast Guard participated in counter terrorism operations such as Operation Cactus.
 During contemporary times the Indian navy was commissioned in several United Nations peacekeeping missions.
 The navy also repatriated Indian nationals from Kuwait during the first Gulf War.
 Rajesh Kadian (2006) holds that: "During the Kargil War (1999), the aggressive posture adopted by the navy played a role in convincing Islamabad and Washington that a larger conflict loomed unless Pakistan withdrew from the heights.".

-As a result of the growing strategic ties with the western world the Indian navy has conducted joint exercises with its western counterparts, including the United States Navy, and has obtained latest naval equipment from its western allies.
+As a result of the growing strategic ties with the western world the Indian navy has conducted joint exercises with its western counterparts, including the United States Navy, and has obtained the latest naval equipment from its western allies.
 Better relations with the United States of America and Israel have led to joint patrolling of the Straits of Malacca.